I’m going to do it.

 John had a decent, sell-able business.
 But over the years he had collected obsolete inventory – only John didn’t believe it was obsolete.
-He thought his inventory was worth $500,000, but everyone else thought there was $200,000 of sell-able inventory.
+He thought his inventory was worth $500,000 or more, but everyone else who looked at it thought there was no more than $200,000 of sell-able inventory.

 - If he was right: He’d sell the inventory at the value he believed it was worth.
 That would increase his profitability, which would make the business more attractive for a sale.
-He’d also purge what was clearly bloated inventory and make the warehouse look much better.
+He’d also purge excess inventory and make the warehouse look much better.
 A win/win/win.

 - If he was wrong: He would find out the easy way, and he wouldn’t kill his chance to sell his business.
 He’d made some inventory mistakes over the years, and maybe this process would allow him to come to terms with that without a heavy financial consequence.

 John, like many owners, thought his business was worth more than it was.
 That’s not unusual, and easing into the sale could have helped him learn that.

 He wanted to sell the whole thing, right away.